manuelstofer/json-pointer/Readme.md

 ### .compile(str)

-Builds a json pointer from an array of reference tokens
+Builds a json pointer from an array of reference tokens.

 ```Javascript
 pointer.compile(['hello', 'bla']);      // -> '/hello/bla'